abpframework/abp/docs/en/Community-Articles/2021-05-24-Removing-EfCore-Migrations/POST.md

 > If you are using **ABP Commercial**, ABP Suite code generation won't work correctly with the new design.
 In this case, we suggest to wait for the next version.

-## All the Changes in one PR!

-I've created a new solution with v4.3, then made all the changes in a pull request, so you can see all the changes line by line.
-While this article will cover all, you may want to [check the changes done in this PR](https://github.com/abpframework/abp-samples/pull/88) if you have problems with the implementation.

 ## The Steps

 Our goal to enable database migrations in the `EntityFrameworkCore` project, remove the `EntityFrameworkCore.DbMigrations` project and revisit the code depending on that package.

+> I've created a new solution with v4.3, then made all the changes in a pull request, so you can see all the changes line by line.
+While this article will cover all, you may want to [check the changes done in this PR](https://github.com/abpframework/abp-samples/pull/88) if you have problems with the implementation.

 ### 1) Add Microsoft.EntityFrameworkCore.Tools package to the EntityFrameworkCore project